-- Key Help Area The lower-left part of the graphics display pane is the function key help area.
-This area shows you the function keys that you can use, and a description of what they do. - Locator Window The lower-right part of the pane displays the simulated machine table area, and it shows where the simulated view is zoomed and focused. - Tool Path Window The large window in the center of the display gives a simulated view of the work area.
+- 1. Axis Planes Press [1] to view the graphics in G17 plane, press [2] for G18 plane or press [3] to view in G19 plane. - 2.
+Key Help Area The lower-left part of the graphics display pane is the function key help area.
+This area shows you the function keys that you can use, and a description of what they do. - 3.
+Locator Window The lower-right part of the pane displays the simulated machine table area, and it shows where the simulated view is zoomed and focused. - 4.
+Graphics Speed Press [F3] or [F4] to run the desired graphics speed. - 5.
+Tool Path Window The large window in the center of the display gives a simulated view of the work area.
 It displays a cutting tool icon and simulated tool paths.